March 10, 2022

 LET’S GET BACK TO IT

 Although I didn’t ever find the deep sleep I was hoping for, I’m still glad I made the impromptu decision to come down to Tanque Verde last night.
-Before starting the AZT, I promised myself I would actually try to take care of my body on this adventure.
+Before starting the AZT, I promised myself I would try to take care of my body on this adventure.
 I didn’t want to fall back into the trap of prioritizing some dumb mileage goal while I suffered silently in pain.

-And so, I’m actually proud of myself.
+And so, I’m proud of myself.
 I didn’t wait until Mt.
 Lemmon to treat the painful chafe on my inner thighs.
 Or the giant blisters forming on the outside of my heels.
-I pulled myself off trail early and headed into the closest Walgreens to buy baby powder and some more Compeed blister bandages.
+I pulled myself off the trail early and headed into the closest Walgreens to buy baby powder and some more Compeed blister bandages.

 Now, if only I’d been able to get a decent night’s sleep… But I guess it wasn’t meant to be.
 I was up for good at 5:30 am this morning, patiently waiting for the free breakfast buffet to open at 6 am.
 One last chance to stuff some hot food in my face before I head back out to trail again.